supertechft/ROS_Create3_Agent/README.md

 This script
   - Sources all environments (ROS and Python `venv`)
   - Opens two terminals: one for the simulator, one for the agent.
-  - The simulations starts in an empty world.
+  - Starts Create 3 sim (Gazebo Classic) in an empty world.
   - Opens up the web interface which is available at [http://localhost:5000](http://localhost:5000)

 Once running, you can issue commands in natural language (e.g., "Drive forward", "Turn left", "Undock").